-- 4. Type in the names of the supported protocols and cipher suites in the entries: - 5.
+- 4. Type in the names of the supported protocols and cipher suites in the entries: - ♦ globalconfig.jetty.ssl-included-protocols - ♦ globalconfig.jetty.ssl-included-ciphersuites - 5.
 Save the file and exit by typing:

 For instance, type in the following lines in the configuration file of the Portal to reproduce the protocols and cipher suites supported by default: